Leaders’ Challenge 1: Strategic Use of Resources

 It is always a struggle to find money to fund new innovative programs while some legacy programs, which are either ineffective or no longer aligned with the district’s strategic vision, are funded year after year.
-The current system does a poor job of tracking return on our investment.
-At the same time, it takes more than just courage and determination to tackle this issue.
-Some systematic change in how we do budget is needed to improve leaders' capacity for making informed budget decisions.
+It takes more than just courage and determination to tackle this issue.
+Some systematic change in how we do budget is needed to help leaders make tough but right decisions.

-– A frustrated district leader
+– A district leader

 I spend a great deal of time and effort conducting rigorous evaluation studies to provide scientific evidence about program effectiveness for leaders.
 However, my work is rarely put to use and has had little impact on programs.
 In fact, I am not sure whether my reports are even read.
 I don’t feel what I am doing is important here.

 Evaluations are unlikely to have “teeth” when program outcomes are not tied to budget decisions.
 In Cycle-based Budgeting, cost-effectiveness will be at the center stage when making budget decisions for programs at the end of their investment cycle.
 In addition to program cost-effectiveness evidence, evaluators should also produce cost-benefit analysis data, which is another part of the equation when leaders make budget decisions.